epam/edp-install/documentation/openshift_install_edp.md

 ### Prerequisites
 1. OpenShift cluster installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
-2. Nodes kernel parameters and security limits are configured to meet Docker host for Sonarqube 7.9 [requirements](https://hub.docker.com/_/sonarqube):
-    - vm.max_map_count=262144
-    - fs.file-max=65536
-    - ulimit nofile 65536
-    - ulimit nproc 4096
-3. Load balancer (if any exists in front of OpenShift router or ingress controller) is configured with the disabled HTTP/2 protocol and header size of 32k support;
+2. Load balancer (if any exists in front of OpenShift router or ingress controller) is configured with session stickiness, disabled HTTP/2 protocol and header size of 32k support;
-    - Example of Config Map:
+    - Example of Config Map for Nginx ingress controller:
-    ```
+    ```yaml
     kind: ConfigMap
     apiVersion: v1
     metadata: